gmscofield/SIT/README.md

 ## SIT docker

-Make sure you have already installed Docker.
-Login into Docker Hub.
+Make sure you have Docker installed.
+Then login to Docker Hub:
 ```shell
 docker login
 ```